k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 Fabric offers project version tagging so that on the deployed server you can see the deployed version tag.

-The tag version creation is done with accompany of GIT tagging capability, so that project version is preserved both as a property at the project definition file (k2proj.xml) and as a GIT annotated tag.
+The tag version creation is done with accompany of GIT tagging capability, so that project version is preserved both as a property in the project definition file (k2proj.xml) and as a GIT annotated tag.

 While Fabric provides the mechanism and technology for project versioning, the project owner and developers shall follow the related project lifecycle procedures, when tagging a version and while deploying the project.